robertbrook/the-island/the-island.md

 The pass was an oblong of rough card, with paper laid on it.
 A printed form with spaces to fill was attached.
 The print was very faint and marked all over with tears, smudges and two large red stamps.
 I looked at it doubtfully but they assured me that it was the only way I might pass on further.

 I asked why they were there, but gone no answer I could understand.
 I asked if they were part of an army, but they looked puzzled at the idea.
 I asked why one of them had a gun - and he laughed.
+The trees hung low over the barrier.
+I could only see a little way into the forest, or perhaps it was by then a jungle.

 I wondered where I might get some food; they sent me on my way, saying that I might find something nearer the city.
 None of them could tell me how much further I had to walk, only that they had been driven there from a nearby barracks.

-10450
+I was sent off as an irritant - they made it clear that I should only go on and not come back that way.

+The rest of that day was a hard, long walk.
+As I carried on up the road I began to hear noises far off in the distance, a low boom, coming irregularly.
+After a while, I imagined it to be the sounding of a gun, but approaching nearer it was clearly some machine.

+The trees began to come away from the roadside and I saw, still some what ahead of me, a large clearing with people working around it.
+The trees were being pulled down, with a thing that looked like a crane, only close to the ground.
+It seemed to require a great deal of people to operate it - they looked tiny beside it, tending to some larger animal.

+The machine itself had no-one inside it, but several people moved about it, pulling at ropes of wire, or chains.
+The long neck of the thing would be pulled back, the rest for a while under some sort of preparation.
+At last the neck would flail forwards heavily and land with a horrid crash on the trees in front of it.
+Then the men would climb onto it and start handling the neck back into position.

+Each one of these operations would take ten or so minutes, so I saw three in succession before I came close enough to see the results.
+Each great force exerted on the trees crushed several at once, but from the top branches down, so that some would remain half-demolished by the blows and others would be entirely destroyed.

+As far as I could see, not much attempt was being made to make any orderly path through, or even to retrieve the carcasses they had created.
+As soon as a tree fell completely, it would simply be pushed aside by groups of men with long metal staves.

+After my encounter at the barrier, I felt more wary of the people on this side of the island.
+From here I would assume no welcome - and that they might even begin to threaten me.
+How could I pass by to the city without bringing too much attention to myself?

+I decided that I should try to look familiar - and that I would take what I could from the clearing to make myself look un-remarkable.
+I went off the road, into the thick-gathered trees away from the great machine.
+Here there were ill-stacked piles of trunks, what looked like smaller machines, large canisters of fuel-oil and many coils of wire rope.

+There was also a few large tool-boxes, with caps and jackets laid on them.
+From behind a tree, I saw a duffel-bag, open at the top.
+Looking out to check I would not been seen, I came out quickly, took it up in passing and stepped back toward the road.

+For a while, I expected to hear voices behind me, but they were too far away to notice me.
+I broke into a run for a little time, until I could hear nothing but the boom of the machine.
+I would have to find some place to go through the bag I had picked up.

+Beside the road, I put myself by the largest tree-trunk I could find, well-hidden from anyone approaching.
+I pulled open the heavy bag and let the contents out.
+A cap, dirty with oil on one side.
+A jacket, with a fluorescent band across the back.
+Three cylinders of some thin metal, joined together with a string.
+I turned them over.
+The top of one came loose, to show a sort of cold stew inside.

+I had no spoon - and drank it from the metal container.
+One other cylinder was empty, save for some grains of rice.
+The last one had three of four strips of green-brown fibre in it, which taste sweet.
+At the bottom of the bag was a large canister, with a little water in it.

+11000